VogelPapaFinn/SmallConfigs/README.md

 This library does NOT accept comments of any type.
 They get removed eventually!

 # Documentation:
-In the DOCUMENTATION.md you can find descriptions to any public funtion.
+In the DOCUMENTATION.md you can find descriptions to any public function.
 These are contained in the Header file too!